-We have not been subject to any material new litigation or claims since the time of our 10-K filing, on May 14, 2007.
-For a summary of litigation in which we are currently involved, refer to our Annual Report on Form 10-K, as filed with the Securities and Exchange Commission on May 14, 2007 and Note 9 of the Condensed Consolidated Financial Statements included elsewhere in this report.
+We have not been subject to any material new litigation since filing on May 14, 2007 of our Annual Report on Form 10-K for the year ended December 30, 2006.
+For a summary of litigation in which we are currently involved, refer to our Annual Report on Form 10-K for the year ended December 30, 2006, as filed with the Securities and Exchange Commission on May 14, 2007 and Note 9 of the Condensed Consolidated Financial Statements included elsewhere in this report.